stley/extended-client-message/README.md

 ## Instalation

-Just drop `ecm.inc` into your includes folder, then make sure to include it on your script AFTER including Pawn.RakNet.
+Just drop `ecm.inc` into your includes folder, Make sure to `#include` it on your script AFTER including both required plugins.

 ## Usage